jbittel/django-mama-cas/docs/management-commands.rst

 --------

 **cleanupcas**
-   Tickets created by django-mama-cas are not removed from the database at the moment of invalidation.
+   Tickets created by MamaCAS are not removed from the database at the moment of invalidation.
 Running this command will delete all invalid tickets from the database.
 Tickets are invalidated either when they expire a configurable number of seconds after creation or by being consumed.